landoncayia/CS120-project-2/README.md

 ## Bug Fixing
 As I found logic and runtime errors, I fixed them and noted them in the commit comments.
 There were quite a bit more than I was expecting.
-Most of them had to do with me not using reference variables when I should have been.
+Many of them had to do with me not using reference variables when I should have been.
 That meant that when a book was passed to a function and then modified only the book's copy was modified, not the actual book from the `Library` instance's `bookInventory` field.